Surviving Spouse rights in Colorado include:

-DEADLINE FOR ELECTION: The surviving spouse must file the election for the elective share with the Court or deliver it to the executor by the later of nine (9) months after the decedent’s death or within six (6) months after the will was admitted to probate.
+The surviving spouse must file the petition for the elective share with the Court or deliver it to the executor by the later of nine (9) months after the decedent’s death or within six (6) months after the will was admitted to probate.
 Colo.
 Rev. Stat. § 15-11-211.

 Other Surviving Spouse Rights Under Colorado Law

 - Homestead – Although Colorado, like several other states, recognizes a homestead exemption for a surviving spouse, the homestead exemption is not treated as an allowance for the surviving spouse or minor children.
-See Rev. Stat. §§ 15-11-402, and 38-41-204.
+See Colo.
+Rev. Stat. §§ 15-11-402.